-This Agreement shall begin upon execution by both parties and shall end on August 31, 2020, unless terminated earlier in accordance with the provisions of Paragraph (17) of this Agreement.
+This Agreement shall begin on September 1, 2019 and end on June 30, ,2021 unless terminated earlier in accordance with the provisions of Paragraph (17) of this Agreement.
 Consistent with the definition of "period of performance" contained in 2 C.F.R. §200.77, the term "period of agreement" refers to the time during which the Sub-Recipient "may incur new obligations to carry out the work authorized under" this Agreement.
 In accordance with 2 C.F.R. §200.309, the Sub-Recipient may receive reimbursement under this Agreement only for "allowable costs incurred during the period of performance."
-In accordance with section 215.971(1)(d), Florida a.
-This is a cost-reimbursement Agreement, subject to the availability of funds.

-Statutes, the Sub-Recipient may expend funds authorized by this Agreement "only for allowable costs resulting from obligations incurred during" the period of agreement.
+In accordance with section 215.971(1)(d), Florida Statutes, the Sub-Recipient may expend funds authorized by this Agreement "only for allowable costs resulting from obligations incurred during" the period of agreement.